BFoerschner/Devcontainer/docs/TOOLS.md

 # Development Tools Documentation

-This document provides comprehensive documentation for all tools installed inside the devcontainer
+This document provides comprehensive documentation for all tools installed inside the devcontainer.
+Tools are compiled from source when feasible.
+The tools are well-documented and for the most part easy to learn.

 ## Quick Reference